BastianKind/Quickshell/README.md

 ## DISCLAIMER

-I am neither an expert nor a experienced quickshell.
+I am neither an expert nor a experienced quickshell user.
 This Repo is purely to make the entry into quickshell a bit easier since the documentation is, lacking...

 ## Images